jsmagnuson/mdraft/_sources/about/syllabus.md

 ### Grades will be based on:
 - 64%: 4 brief lab reports (one per framework, summarizing the purpose of each model and assessing their success / utility), each worth 16% of the grade.
 Each lab report will have a 'default' scope and a 'challenge' scope.
 Honors students and graduate students will be assigned the challenge versions, while other students can choose the challenge versions to earn modest extra credit (up to 2% per report).
 - 10%: 10 in-class quizzes (1% each) designed to reinforce key concepts
-  6%: Midterm exam -- short written exam
+- 6%: Midterm exam -- short written exam
-- 12%: Final exam -- take-home essay exam due during finals week 8%: Participation -- based on whether you contribute to discussions / answer instructor questions at least once every two sessions on average (to be sure everyone has opportunities to contribute, the instructor will call on each student occasionally)
+- 12%: Final exam -- take-home essay exam due during finals week
+- 8%: Participation -- based on whether you contribute to discussions / answer instructor questions at least once every two sessions on average (to be sure everyone has opportunities to contribute, the instructor will call on each student occasionally)

 ## Late work policy
 Things happen, and you may not always get your work in on time.
 If this happens occasionally, it will not be a problem.
-If it happens often for many people, I will have a harder time getting feedback to everyone in a timely matter, and that can negatively impact the whole class.
+If it happens often for many people, I won't be able to provide feedback to everyone in a timely matter, which would negatively impact the whole class.
 Therefore, you can turn in two assignments late (ideally not more than 2 days late, so I can get you feedback before the next class) with no explanation and no penalty.
-Any other late work will need a really good reason for being late, or else the I will deduct half the possible points for that assignment.
+Any other late work will need a really good reason for being late, or you will lose 10% of points per day late for that assignment.
 If you are chronically late, please consider meeting with me to discuss time management skills -- I feel your pain!
 I still struggle with time management myself.

 ## Tentative Course Schedule